spectroagroai/spectroagroai-platform/README.md

 - Locations outside the environmental domain of the training dataset may produce lower-confidence results.
 - SAFI is intended for screening and comparison, not as a replacement for field sampling and laboratory measurements.

+## Citation

+If you use this project in research, publications, software, presentations, or derivative work, you must credit:

+Hussein Hadi Abbas.
+SpectroAgro Fusion AI Index (SAFI), 2026.